-Hear the inspiring story of how certain incubators veterans are helping veterans start successful companies.
+Hear the inspiring story of how veteran-run innovation incubators are training soldiers to start and run successful companies.

 U.S. Army engineer officer Kimberly Jung found her business inspiration in a rather unlikely setting: the minefields of Afghanistan.